We develop sustainable housing and concepts based on communal ways of living.

 Vindmøllebakken

 Vindmøllebakken is the first Gaining by Sharing project to be completed.
-The project consists of 40 private owned appartments sharing 500m2 of common space and functions.
-Shared spaces are at the heart of the project, physically and culturally.
-The calendar is alive with large dinners and events in the central space and parties in the cellar.
-These spaces are complimented by more reflective, calming spaces, including an attic library and meditation space.
+The project consists of 40 privately owned apartments that share 500m2 of communal space and facilities.
+The shared spaces are at the heart of the project, both physically and culturally.
+The communal calendar is filled with large dinners and events in the central space, as well as parties in the cellar.
+These spaces are complemented by more reflective and calming spaces, such as an attic library and a meditation space.
 The Vindmøllebakken community is deliberately diverse.
-There are people of all ages, from small children to retirees, from different backgrounds.
-The diversity allows for residents to support each other in ways not always possible in standard housing developments.
+People of all ages live here, from young children to retirees, and from a variety of backgrounds.
+This diversity enables residents to support each other in ways that are not always possible in standard housing developments.

 View the project here